The best Australia VPN in 2021

 Head over to the Surfshark website to sign up

 If you want a fast VPN for Australia, Hotspot Shield will be well worth a look.
-With its proprietary Catapult Hydra protocol you can get speeds of over 400Mbps, which is perfect for streaming, torrenting, and everyday browsing.
+With its proprietary Catapult Hydra protocol you can get excellent connection speeds, which are perfect for streaming, torrenting, and everyday browsing.

 A slight drawback is the fact Hotspot Shield doesn't have such wide device support when compared to the list toppers above, but unless you're planning on using a device like a PS4 that requires Smart DNS, that shouldn't be a problem.